tusharbhatia2002/cytoUI_T/README.md

 # CytoUI- Empower your Flow Cytometry Analysis

-**Note:** This project was developed during the summer research internship tensure at IIIT Delhi.
+**Note:** This project was developed during the summer research internship tenure at IIIT Delhi.
 This project is solely meant for research and is not meant for commercial usage.
+Please refrain from using the code.

 ## Objectives: